flippyshoe1/dotfiles/README.md

-all of the dotfiles i use between computers only works on linux, windows support in the future (but i dont promise anything)
+all of the dotfiles i use between computers\
+only works on linux, windows support in the future (but i dont promise anything)

+requirements:\
+a linux distrobution (preferably arch/debian based)\
+emacs\
+alacritty (preferably over version 0.13 unless you want to use the yaml format)\
+i3

 dependencies (debian and derivatives)
 ```shell